jinghuazhao/FM-pipeline/README.md

 ```
 bash fm-pipeline.sh <input>
 ```
-Before start, settings at the beginning of the script need to be changed while change to the rest of the pipeline is at most minor.
+Before start, settings at the beginning of the script need to be changed and only minor change is expected after this.

 ## Inputs